agpavlik/REST-Notes/README.md

 ### 🔥 Async-Await <a name="32"></a>

 It is the preferred way of fetching the data from an API as it enables to remove .then() callbacks and return asynchronously resolved data.
-In the async block, we ccan use Await function to wait for promise.
+In the async block, we can use Await function to wait for promise.

 ```javascript
 function App() {